APColab/ColorSwitch/README.md

 # ColorSwitch
-A game developed using JavaFx for Advanced Programming for Monsoon 2020 semester.
+A game developed using JavaFx for Advanced Programming, Monsoon 2020 semester.